Becoming an exceptional communicator

 You will learn how to provide detailed, descriptive and non-judgmental feedback to your fellow students, and will have many opportunities to interview simulated patients portrayed by professional actors, within a safe, protected learning environment.

-You will acquire the skills to perform physical examinations by practising on your peers and simulated patients in a professional atmosphere under the close supervision of your clinical skills tutors, all of whom are experienced clinicians.
+You will acquire the skills to perform physical examinations by practising on other students (Peer Physical Examination) so that you learn how to examine but, importantly, what this feels like for patients being examined.
+This takes place in a professional atmosphere, in small groups of mixed gender under the close supervision of your clinical skills tutors, all of whom are experienced clinicians.
+You will treat your peers with the same professional courtesy as you would patients.